gsidhu/buzee-website/content/learn-more/_index.md

 layout = "single"
 +++

+See [Tips and Shortcuts](./tips) for some useful tips and keyboard shortcuts.

 ### FAQs
 <div class="accordion my-4" id="faqs">
   {{% detail parentid="faqs" childid="what-is" summary="What is Buzee?" details="Buzee is the best boy!" %}}